smartergiving/free-nonprofit-starter-website/README.md

 3. Enter your organization's info in _config.yml
 4. Create DonorBox and Stripe accounts (for online donations)
 5. Create TinyLetter account (for email capture)
 6. Enter DonorBox and TinyLetter credentials in `_config.yml`
+7. Solicit help from supporters and the open source community

 #### Detailed Tutorial
 ___